histefanhere/quickscripts/README.md

 # quickscripts
-Quickly run your favourite applications and commands
+Quickly run your favourite applications and commands, from anywhere!

 ## What?
 I started this project from a need to be able to start all my most used programs, scripts, webpages, as quickly as possible but without having to memorize dozens of hotkeys.